 Published annually, the SMU Annual Texas Survey serves as a tool to legal practitioners in the development of Texas Jurisprudence.
 Each issue of the Annual Texas Survey contains articles from law professors, attorneys, and judges concerning a concise presentation of the present state of Texas law.
 Student members of the SMU Law Review Association edit and produce this exclusive publication of legal developments in Texas.

 The SMU Annual Texas Survey began in 1967 as the Annual Survey of Texas Law, an annual project of the SMU Law Review.
 The journal then published as an independent online publication in 2014 and has since been published under the name SMU Annual Texas Survey.
 All editing is done by student members of the board of editors and the staff of the SMU Law Review Association.

 The SMU Data Science Review is a repository of SMU Masters student work in the field of data science as well as an electronic journal that promotes data-driven scientific discovery and welcomes experimental and theoretical research on advanced data science technologies and their real world applications.

 See the Aims and Scope for a complete coverage of the journal.

-The Office of Undergraduate Research, the Honors Research Association, the Central University Libraries, the Office of Engaged Learning, and the Office of Research and Graduate Studies are proud to announce the launch of the SMU Journal of Undergraduate Research (JoUR).
+The Office of Engaged Learning and the Central University Libraries are proud to present the SMU Journal of Undergraduate Research (JoUR).

 This is a double-blind, peer-reviewed journal dedicated to publishing the finest accomplishments of SMU student researchers.
 The SMU JoUR will showcase the diverse and significant research and scholarship currently being done by SMU undergraduate students throughout the university.

 SMU Law Review (Law Journals)